sudhaverma/Security-Vulnerabilities/DifferentVulnerabilities.md

 ###Reflected XSS:

-In this XSS vulnearbility the javascript injected to the application gets reflected back and gets executed in the victims browser hence revealing crucial information(session cookie) to the attacker.
+In this XSS vulnerability, the javascript injected to the application gets reflected back and gets executed in the victims browser hence revealing crucial information (session cookie) to the attacker.
 It is not considered to be highly vulnearble XSS type.

 ###DOM based XSS:

-It is an advanced and most vulnerable type of XSS attack in which web applications client side scripts write user provided data to Document Object Model(DOM) and then this data is read fro the DOM by the web application and outputted to browser.
+It is an advanced and most vulnerable type of XSS attack in which web applications client side scripts write user provided data to Document Object Model(DOM) and then this data is read from the DOM by the web application and output to browser.
 If this data is not handled properly then attacker can inject maliciuos payload which gets stored as DOM and gets executed when data is read from DOM.
-It becomes highly vunerable for the web application and also web application firewall and security can not find anything in the server log.
+It becomes highly vulnerable for the web application and also web application firewall and security cannot find anything in the server log.
-Various object models which can be used to inject malicious payload are document.URL ,document.referrer ,document.location
+Various object models which can be used to inject malicious payload are document.URL, document.referrer, document.location

 ###Example of DOM based XSS attack :